Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Begin the healing process with family, friends, and other loved ones

-Drug rehab centers also provide a safe and supportive place where clients can recover at their own pace while being shielded from the temptations and triggers of the outside world.
+Drug rehab centers offer a safe and supportive space.
+Here, clients can recover at their own pace.
+They are protected from the temptations and triggers of the outside world.

 Inpatient Drug Rehab vs. Outpatient Drug Rehab